codeforequity-at/botium-connector-inbenta/README.md

 ### INBENTA_ENV
 Resource environment from the Inbenta knowledge base to which the request is applied.
 Each environment logs the data for the reports displayed in Inbenta dashboards separately.
 Possible values:
- - production (default): This environment retrieves the contents/categories published in live.
+ - production: This environment retrieves the contents/categories published in live.
  - preproduction: This environment retrieves the contents/categories published in live.
- - development: This environment retrieves the contents/categories published in edit.
+ - development (default): This environment retrieves the contents/categories published in edit.

 ### INBENTA_LANG
 Language of the bot, represented by its ISO 639-1 code.